Green mortgages – what is it and is it worth it?

 Typically the green mortgage will have a lower interest rate comparing to the standard mortgage deal.
-Several lenders now offer new-build specific mortgages that will have lower preferential rates, for example, Virgin Money offers a lower interest rate than comparably standard deals and additional cashback.
-Barclays has a Green mortgage with no fees for up to 90% LTV.
+Several lenders now offer new-build specific mortgages that will have lower preferential rates, for example, some lenders offer a lower interest rate than comparably standard deals.

 Cashback deals for green homes

-Some lenders will offer cashback for green mortgages – Nationwide, Virgin and Foundation Home Loans all offer generous cashback on green mortgages.
+Some lenders will offer a cashback for green mortgages.
 All cashback is paid on the completion of the purchase.